SebasQvdo/SebasQvdo/README.md

 - 🌱 I’m currently learning **Javascript, HTML5, Minitab, and ProjectLibre**

-- 👨‍💻 All of my projects are available in [Github](https://github.com/SebasQvdo/Portfolio)!
+- 👨‍💻 All of my projects are available in [My Portfolio](https://github.com/SebasQvdo/Portfolio)!

 - 💬 Ask me about **my past experiences and studies!**